 In Armored Core: Silent Line, a Kill Sat takes out anything that crosses the titular boundary.
 In Armored Core: For Answer, its revealed that there are so goddamn many of these cannons in Earth Orbit that its become impossible to reach space.

-As an added bonus linked to the storyline aspect of the Guardian Kill Sat, using the full power of the attack did damage to the user, making the Gunark and Buster Ark the only units in the game that could kill themselves.
+As an added bonus linked to the storyline aspect of the Guardian, it actually does cause damage to the Gunark and Buster Ark when used, making these two the only mecha in the game capable of destroying themselves.

 The Space Marine Force Commander's special ability in Dawn of War allows him to call in supporting fire from his Battle Barge in orbit.
 In Dark Crusade onward, the Tau Ethereal can also call down an Orbital Bombardment.